-Converting Fractions to Percentages: A Comprehensive Guide to Understanding 1/5 as a Percentage
+Converting Fractions to Percentages: A practical guide to Understanding 1/5 as a Percentage

 Converting fractions to percentages is a fundamental skill in mathematics with wide-ranging applications in everyday life, from calculating discounts in shops to understanding statistical data.
-This article provides a comprehensive guide on how to convert fractions to percentages, using the example of 1/5, and delves into the underlying mathematical principles.
+And this article provides a practical guide on how to convert fractions to percentages, using the example of 1/5, and digs into the underlying mathematical principles.
 We’ll explore various methods, address common misconceptions, and answer frequently asked questions, ensuring a thorough understanding of this essential concept.

 Understanding Fractions and Percentages

 A percentage, on the other hand, is a way of expressing a fraction as a proportion of 100.
-The term "percent" literally means "out of one hundred" (per centum in Latin).
+Here's the thing — the term "percent" literally means "out of one hundred" (per centum in Latin).
 Percentages are denoted by the symbol '%'.
 So, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or the simplified fraction 1/2.

 Method 1: Converting 1/5 to a Percentage using the Direct Method